 The Ni-Vanuatu culture contains many mythical legends similar to the Maori or Aboriginal stories told for centuries throughout New Zealand and Australia, making Vanuatu a haven for those interested in the region’s past.

-Vanuatu is probably best known for its famous traditional drink called Kava, a mainstay in Vanuatu native culture for centuries and of incredible importance to the people of Vanuatu.
+Vanuatu is probably best known for its famous traditional drink called Kava, a mainstay in Vanuatu’s native culture for centuries and of incredible importance to the people of Vanuatu.

 Kava is made by cutting and chewing the Kava plant, after which it gets spat into a bowl to be squeezed into a liquid.

-It has a sleep-inducing, almost hypnotic effect and the mixture is drunk by the Ni-Vanuatu after a hard day’s work to help them relax.
+It has the Ni-Vanuatu drink a sleep-inducing, almost hypnotic effect and the mixture after a hard day’s work to help them relax.

-Vanuatu’s culinary scene is much like everything else, extremely diverse and incredibly significant culturally.
+Vanuatu’s culinary scene is much like everything else, extremely diverse and culturally significant.

 Vanuatu’s traditional cuisine, called ‘aelan kakae’ in Bislama, typically includes fish, fruit and vegetables such as taro and yams in the majority of its dishes.